Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 To use this template, you can download the latest release from this repository and unzip the release into *%localappdata%/UiPath/ProjectTemplates* folder.
 Restart Studio and you can create a new process from this template from now on.

-## Features
-### Processing data in parallel
+## Processing data in parallel in one running robot
-The main task of PABARE-Framework is to parallize the workload of an queue.
+The main task of PABARE-Framework is to parallelize the workload of an queue.

-For this purpose PABARE-Framework introduced a config parameter `BusinessProcess_ParallelExecutions` (Excel file in sheet *Constants*).
+For this purpose it introduced a config parameter `BusinessProcess_ParallelExecutions` (Excel file in sheet *Constants*).
 This parameter, as the name already implies, is used to control the number of workers.

 It default value is set to 10.
 You may tweak this value to get better results.

 PABARE-Framework can consume an queue from Orchestrator or can take concurrent from a ConcurrentQueue.
 You can chose between this two mechanism by toggle the option `Framework_UseOrchestratorQueue`

-#### Transaction data from an Orchestrator queue
+### Transaction data from an Orchestrator queue
 If `Framework_UseOrchestratorQueue`is set to true PABARE-Framework looks into an Orchestrator queue.
 It invokes the file named *Framework/Transaction/Queue/GetTransactionDataFromQueue.xaml*.

 > You have to set `Framework_OrchestratorQueueName` to a valid queue name.

-#### Transaction data from a conurrent queue.
+### Transaction data from a conurrent queue.
 If `Framework_UseOrchestratorQueue`is set to false PABARE-Framework doesn´t look into the orchestrator queue.

 It instead invokes *Framework/Transaction/DataStructure/InitTransactionData.xaml*.
 In this file you can initialize the ConcurrentQueue from a datasource your choise.
 One entry in the ConcurrentQueue is one TranactionItem.
 Please keep in mind changing the ConcurrentQueue to anything else that isn´t a thread-safe collection can cause unexcepted behavior.